 This course is a study of a number of philosophical and political questions related to gender and with the relation between these two types of questions.
-The course will be concerned first, with metaphysical issues concerning gender: What is gender?
-How many genders are there?
-Is there an essence of womanhood or manhood that goes beyond certain physical characteristics?
-Are 'woman' and 'man' purely natural categories or are they to some extent socially constructed?
-Is gender a social/political concept?
+The course will be concerned first, with some metaphysical issues concerning gender: What is gender?
+Are gender terms purely natural categories or are they to some extent socially constructed?
 Second, with epistemological issues that relate to gender difference: Do women, for example, see the world differently from men?
 What kind of implications does this have for scientific and philosophical knowledge?
-Are there, for example, specifically female ways of thinking or reasoning?
-If so, to what extent are they marginalized?
-Do gender related values or political aims affect scientific knowledge?
-Finally, with ethical issues related to gender: What is gender oppression?
-What is sexism and heterosexism?
-Granted that everyone has an equal right to flourishing regardless of gender, is a woman's flourishing, for example, different from a man's?
-Are there specifically gendered roles for men and women?
-To what extent are we culturally biased when we think that women or those who don't conform to gender norms living in other cultures are oppressed?
-Cross-listed as PG/PHIL 390.
+Finally, with ethical issues related to gender: Granted that everyone has an equal right to flourishing regardless of gender, are there gender variations related to what constitutes flourishing?
+To what extent are we culturally biased when we think that those who don’t conform to the gender norms of other cultures are oppressed?
+In investigating questions such as these, the course will consider a diversity of perspectives, exploring intersections between gender and other social categories such as race or class and contrasts among different gender theories.

 Course UID